-Students attend Durham College two days a week of the entire semester to work on their Level One apprenticeship training.
+Students at Durham College attend two days a week of the entire semester to work on their Level One apprenticeship training.
 They attend their cooperative education placement for the remaining days of the week.
 Successful students will complete their Level One apprenticeship training and receive their final credits toward their Ontario Secondary School Diploma.